|Computer Solutions Ltd|

 PEmicro are leaders in this field and their products are included in many NXP/Freescale EVB packages.
 PEmicro's tools, including interfaces, software such as programmers (PROG), in-circuit debuggers (ICD), assembler/editors and register file displays (REGxx) all available off the shelf.
 They work via PEmicro's interfaces, which connect the PC to the target's, header by USB or Ethernet.
 These products are available as full 32/64 bit windows app for W95/98/2K/NT/XP/W7 and W8 for the following target processor families:

-A range of price performance points are available with the low cost Universal, the high performance Universal FX and the production Cyclone as alternatives.
+A range of price performance points are available with the low cost Multilink ACP for the ARM range, the Multilink Universal for a wide range of CPUs from Motorola, NXP to ARM or the high performance Multilink Universal FX and for production the Cyclone range as alternatives.

 Flash memory programming tools are available both for the development and production environments.
 See below for details of how they work.